 For Individuals & Families

-Our personal trust department is the core of our business.
+Our personal Nevada trusts department is the core of our business.
 We serve as trustee for individuals and families looking for an alternative to naming a friend, family member, or bank as successor trustee of their revocable living trust.
-We take pride in our personalized service as our clients are matched with a trust officer and administrative team best suited to their unique situation.
+We are among the top trust companies in Nevada because we use the Premier Advantage model to offer personalized service.
+Our clients are matched with a trust officer and administrative team best suited to their unique situation.

-We recognize that many clients have trusted investment advisors and other professional relationships that they wish to maintain.
+We recognize that many clients have trusted investment professionals and other relationships that they wish to maintain.
 We respect those existing relationships and look to continue them in the best interest of our clients and beneficiaries.

 Who We Help